ElifNurAyan/postfix-evaluator-stack/README.md

-# postfix-evaluator-stack
+# Postfix Expression Evaluator (Stack-Based)

+This project evaluates postfix (Reverse Polish Notation) expressions using a stack-based approach.
-Postfix expression evaluation using a stack-based approach, including handling of unknown tokens.
+It also supports handling expressions with unknown tokens.

+# Features
+- Stack-based postfix expression evaluation
+- Support for basic arithmetic operators
+- Handling of unknown tokens